N3TWORK/thrift/README.md

 - tab indents instead of spaces (to match our coding conventions)
 - various restrictions for cases we are not using, so are untested...
 - `(typearg="name")` annotation, the generated field type will be  of type`type<name>`
-- `ix="FooIx"` annotation (for any value FooIx) on a list generates and uses custom class FooIxList, a wrapper around list that uses FooIx as its keys
+- `(ix="FooIx")` annotation (for any value FooIx) on a list generates and uses custom class FooIxList, a wrapper around list that uses FooIx as its keys
+- `(ix)` annotation on typedef of integral type adds IsValid, IsNone, None definitions

 Java: